-With this simple play we’re looking at complex learning around sensory play, cause and effect and science.
+With this simple play experience we’re looking at complex learning around sensory play, cause and effect, and science.

 Here’s how my girls chose to play with their ice, with some extra ideas to try at the end.